Im-0xea/ibranching/README.md

 ### Languages

 - C:
-this transpiler is originally only intended for C, it supports even advanced c syntaxticall features and Im currently working to intigrate ib into the c compilation process in medias res
+this transpiler is originally only intended for C, it supports even advanced c syntactical features and Im currently working to intigrate ib into the c compilation process in medias res

 - CPP:
-While cpp also works pretty well, I do not intend to build extra features for it, its syntax is nearly the same as c, basically all usual language features should be functional, some typical syntactics like putting template declarations in a seperate line need to be avoided or manually done by using '\'
+While cpp also works pretty well, I do not intend to build extra features for it, its syntax is nearly the same as c, basically all usual language features should be functional, some typical syntactics like putting template declarations in a seperate line need to be avoided or manually done by using backslashes

 ### Editors